-390, 5250 session, AIX, Availability, Blade servers, Cabling, CICS, COBOL, configuration, CPU usage, CPU Utilization, Data Center, Data center cooling, Data center design, Data center design and infrastructure, Data Center in 2010, Data Center management, Data center operations, Data center planning, Data Center power management, Dell, Dell PowerEdge, Dell PowerEdge 2800, Dell servers, Failover, File servers, Hardware, Hewlett-Packard, IBM, IBM Servers, Intel, IPL, iSeries data center, IT architecture, IT jobs, JCL, Mac, Mac OS X, Mainframe, Maximo, Power management, Server management, Servers, Solaris, Sun, Systems management software, Vendor support, Vendors, z/OS, zSeries VIEW ALL TAGS
+390, 5250 session, AIX, AMD, Architecture/Design, Automated, Blade servers, Cabling, CICS, configuration, Data Center, Data center cooling, Data center design, Data Center in 2010, Data center infrastructure, Data Center management, Data center operations, Data center planning, Data Center power management, Data Centers, Dell, Dell PowerEdge, Dell PowerEdge 2800, Energy efficiency, Enterprise architecture, Hewlett-Packard, IBM, IBM Mainframe, Intel, IPL, iSeries data center, IT architecture, IT Infrastructure, JCL, Mac, Mainframe, Novell, Operating system platforms, Power management, Server consolidation, Servers, Solaris, Sun, Sun Microsystems, Upgrades / implementations, UPS, Vendor support, Vendors, z/OS, zSeries VIEW ALL TAGS

 I am sending some zipped files to a server, using IBM FTP CS V1R4(exec pgm=ftp).
 Ftp always returns code of zero, even if it didn't go thru.
 How can I check the ftp return codes thru the cobol program?
 The following are some FTP return codes I need to check: 530, 532, 553, 552, 451, 425, etc...
 Any...

 If an executable load module has attributes of AMODE=31, RMODE=ANY, and it has modules statically linked into it with AMODE=24, RMODE=24, will the load module run above the line?